pytorch/PiPPy/examples/inference/tp_inference/REAME.md

 1- Make sure you have access to llama weights on [HF model hub](https://huggingface.co/meta-llama), there is form you need to fill up and within few mins you will get access.
-ANy model name on the hub **without -hf** is Meta weight.
+ANy model name on the hub **without -hf** is Meta/FAIR weight.

 Make sure you you are signed up in HF as well, you will need you API token than can be access from [here](https://huggingface.co/settings/tokens), note to use the same email for accessing the weights as email you signed in to HF.